Fair trade cocoa

-Fair trade cocoa is an agricultural product harvested from a cocoa tree using a certified process which is followed by cocoa farmers, buyers, and chocolate manufacturers, and is designed to create sustainable incomes for farmers and their families.
-Companies that use fair trade certified cocoa to create products can advertise that they are contributing to social, economic, and environmental sustainability in agriculture.
+Fair trade cocoa is an agricultural product harvested from a cocoa tree under a Fairtrade certified price support scheme used by cocoa farmers, buyers, and chocolate manufacturers, and is designed to create sustainable incomes for farmers and their families.
+Food manufacturers that use fair trade certified cocoa in their products often display the Fairtrade symbol to indicate that they are contributing to social, economic, and environmental sustainability in agriculture.